Chinese painting: Realm of the Immortals

-During Song dynasty, paintings with themes ranging from animals, flower, landscape and classical stories, are used as ornaments in imperial palace, government office and elites' residence for multiple purposes.
-The theme of the art in display is carefully picked to reflect not only a personal taste, but also his social status and political achievement.
-In emperor Zhezong's lecture hall, a painting depicting stories form Zhou dynasty was hanging on the wall to remind Zhezong how to be a good ruler of the empire.
-The painting also serves the purpose of expressing his determination to his court officers that he is an enlightened emperor.
+During Song dynasty, paintings with themes ranging from animals, flowers, landscape and classical stories, are used as ornaments in the imperial palace, government office and elites' residence for multiple purposes.
+The theme of the art in display is carefully picked to reflect not only personal taste, but also his social status and political achievement.
+In emperor Zhezong's lecture hall, a painting depicting stories from the Zhou dynasty was hanging on the wall to remind Zhezong how to be a good ruler of the empire.
+The painting also serves the purpose of expressing his determination to his court officers to be an enlightened emperor.

 The main walls of the government office, also called walls of the "Jade Hall," meaning the residence of the immortals in Taoism are decorated by decorative murals.
 Most educated and respected scholars were selected and given the title xueshi.
-They were divided into groups in helping the Instituted of Literature and were described as descending from the immortals.
-Xueshi are receiving high social status and doing carefree jobs.
-Lately, the xueshi yuan, the place where xueshi lives, became the permanent government institution that helped the emperor to make imperial decrees.
+They were divided into groups in helping the Institute of Literature and were described as descending from the immortals.
+Xueshi received high social status and had carefree jobs.
+Later, the xueshi yuan, the place where the xueshi lived, became the permanent government institution that helped the emperor to make imperial decrees.

-During Tang dynasty reign of Emperor Xianzong (805–820), the west wall of the xueshi yuan was covered by murals depicting dragon-like mountain scene.
-In 820–822, immortal animals like Mount Ao, flying cranes, and xianqin, a kind of immortal birds were added to the murals.
-Those immortal symbols all indicate that the xueshi yuan as eternal existing government office.
+During Tang dynasty reign of Emperor Xianzong (805–820), the west wall of the xueshi yuan was covered by murals depicting dragon-like mountain scenes.
+In 820–822, immortal animals like Mount Ao, flying cranes, and xianqin, a kind of immortal bird were added to the murals.
+Those immortal symbols all indicate the xueshi yuan as an eternally existing government office.

-During Song dynasty, the xueshi yuan was modified and moved with the dynasty to the new capital Hangzhou in 1127.
+During the Song dynasty, the xueshi yuan was modified and moved with the dynasty to the new capital Hangzhou in 1127.
 The mural painted by Song artist Dong yu, closely followed the tradition of the Tang dynasty in depicting the misty sea surrounding the immortal mountains.
-The scenery on the walls of the Jade Hall which full of mist clouds and mysterious land is closely related to Taoism tradition.
-When Yan Su, a painter followed the style of Li Cheng, was invited to paint the screen behind the seat of the emperor, he included elaborated constructed pavilions, mist clouds and mountain landscape painting in his work.
-The theme of his painting is suggesting the immortal realm which accord with the entire theme of the Jade Hall provides to its viewer the feeling of otherworldliness.
+The scenery on the walls of the Jade Hall, which was full of misty clouds and mysterious lands is closely related to the Taoist tradition.
+When Yan Su, a painter following the style of Li Cheng, was invited to paint the screen behind the seat of the emperor, he included elaborately constructed pavilions, mist clouds and mountain landscape painting in his work.
+The theme of his painting suggests the immortal realm which accords with the entire theme that the Jade Hall provides to its viewer, the feeling of otherworldliness.
 Another painter, Guo Xi made another screen painting for emperor Shenzong, depicting mountains in spring in a harmonized atmosphere.
 The image also includes immortal elements Mount Tianlao which is one of the realms of the immortals.
-In his painting, Early Spring, the strong branches of the trees reflects the life force of the living creatures and implying the emperor's benevolent rule.
+In his painting, Early Spring, the strong branches of the trees reflects the life force of the living creatures, implying the emperor's benevolent rule.